 Usually 4-6 weeks

-The week before the full feature freeze we prepare the final releases for Oslo and other non-client libraries to give consuming projects time to stablize and for the owners to prepare bug fixes if needed.
+The week before the full feature freeze we prepare the final releases for Oslo and other non-client libraries to give consuming projects time to stabilize and for the owners to prepare bug fixes if needed.

 The release candidate period spans several weeks, and usually starts the week after the feature freeze.

-All projects issue their first release candidates
+Cycle-with-rc projects issue their first release candidates

 During this period, patches submitted to and being merged into the new branch should be managed carefully.